-The third instalment of the Fifty Shades of Grey movies was released in time for Valentine’s Day.
-This has certainly been a catalyst for some pretty interesting conversations on respect, fidelity and experimentation.
+The Fifty Shades of Grey movies became a catalyst for some pretty interesting conversations on respect, fidelity and experimentation.

 If your relationship is strong and boundaries are communicated well, experimentation can work.